Non-orthogonal eigenvectors, fluctuation-dissipation relations and entropy production

 Note that for the class of linear transformations of initial multivariate variables $x_i$, similarity transformation allows to choose $B=\bf{1}$, and preserves complex eigenvalues of $A$.
-This observation allows us to write the generic property for entropy production rate as
+This observation allows us to write the entropy production rate as

-where $\Lambda_{kl}=\lambda_k(\lambda_k-\bar{\lambda_l)}/(\lambda_k+\bar{\lambda_l})$.
+where $\Lambda_{kl}=\lambda_k(\lambda_k-\bar{\lambda}_l)/(\lambda_k+\bar{\lambda}_l)$.
 This expression elucidates the main role of non-orthogonality factors $O_{kl}$ in the rate of entropy production.
-Not only those factors couple different eigenmodes, but also enhance the coupling dramatically, as they usually grow with the dimension of the multivariate vector $N$.
+Not only those factors couple different eigenmodes, but also enhance the entropy production dramatically, as the diagonal overlaps strongly grow with the dimension of the multivariate vector $N$.
 When the value of index $N$ is small a brute force double summation in (\ref{phi}) is possible.
-On the other hand, when $N$ is large and $X$ is random another approach, relying on the properties of stochastic operators in the leading planar approximation, turns out to be very efficient.
-Particularly useful is the introduction of large $N$ resolvents of the type $W_1(z,w)\equiv\frac{1}{N}\<{\rm Tr} \frac{1}{z-X} \frac{1}{w-X^T}\>$ and applications of Dunford-Taylor formulae, as discussed in Appendix B. These techniques allow (as far as we are aware of, for the first time), calculation of entropy production rate in a \textit{non-normal} linear system driven by celebrated Ginibre ensemble, as well as in Rajan-Abbott model for neural networks, discussed beneath.
+On the other hand, when $N$ is large and $X$ is random, another approach, relying on the properties of stochastic operators in the leading planar approximation, turns out to be very efficient.
+Particularly useful is the introduction of large $N$ resolvents of the type $W_1(z,w)\equiv\frac{1}{N}\<{\rm Tr} \frac{1}{z-X} \frac{1}{w-X^T}\>$ and applications of Dunford-Taylor formulae, as discussed in Supplemental Material~\cite{SUP}.
+These techniques allow calculation of entropy production rate in a \textit{non-normal} linear system driven by the Ginibre ensemble, as well as in the Rajan-Abbott model for neural networks, discussed beneath.
+Such results seem not to be available in the existing literature.\\ To elucidate the implications of eigenvector non-orthogonality factors on a concrete example, we focus on the dynamical models of neuron networks.
+Understanding of dynamics of signal propagation through such networks and the emergence of collective long-time phenomena like synchronisation and/or memory still represents a formidable challenge.
+In what follows we choose $A$ to be a random matrix and explore spectral properties of the covariance matrix $C_0$ satisfying \eqref{eq:CO}.
+As a justification of our choice, we recall that random matrices appear naturally as couplings in several models or real neural networks or artificial networks in machine learning~\cite{Pennington}. \\ In below, we juxtapose three different cases of randomness: (i) the normal matrix $A$ from GOE ensemble; the normal complex Gaussian matrix $A$, which is known to have identical spectral pdf as complex non-normal Ginibre ensemble, (iii) 2 models based on non-normal Ginibre matrix, where the overlaps of eigenvectors play crucial role, exemplifying relation~(\ref{phi}). \\ First (case (i)), we assume that $A$ is normal and modeled by matrices from the (diagonally shifted) Gaussian Orthogonal Ensemble, $A=-\mu \idm+GOE$, characterized by the probability distribution)